particle1331/ok-transformer/README.md

 These are self-contained notebooks on machine learning engineering and operations that are generally based on some resource that I study for some topic.
-The value of these notebooks is that they run end-to-end with mostly reproducible results.
+The value of these notebooks is that [they look nice](https://jupyterbook.org/en/stable/intro.html) and has support for search and easy navigation.
+More importantly, they run end-to-end with mostly reproducible results.
 This condition is ensured prior to deploying the pages.
-(Making these run on a docker container remains a notable todo.)

 ## Dependencies